 “These credit card companies are really ruining my credit.
-It all happened because my damned employer closed the company I was working in, right in the middle of a recession.
+It all happened because my damned employer laid me off right in the middle of a recession.
 After that, I just went deeper into debt and nothing has gone my way.”

 I’ve had conversations like this while the victims and I were in a seated position, consuming pizza and beer followed by sugary desserts.
-And yet the problem was still pinned on the oppressive workplace and the bad luck of ‘old age’ dishing out the lower back injury.
+And yet the problems were still pinned on the oppressive workplace and the bad luck of ‘old age’ dishing out the lower back injury.

 I’d like to suggest a different approach.